cablehead/levee/docs/core/io.md

   there is an error.

 * tobuffer(buf):
-  convenience to read the entire chunk into a `levee.d.buffer`. if `buf` nil a new buffer will be created. returns `nil`, `buf` on success, `err` otherwise.
+  convenience to read the entire chunk into a `levee.d.Buffer`. if `buf` nil a new buffer will be created. returns `nil`, `buf` on success, `err` otherwise.

 * discard():